aws-samples/cfn101-workshop/content/intermediate/templates/dynamic-references/index.md

 4. Follow steps shown next to create a dynamic reference to your parameter in an EC2 instance you describe in a template:

-    1. change directory to `code/workspace/dynamic-references`.
+    1. Change directory to `code/workspace/dynamic-references`.
     2. Open the `ec2-instance.yaml` CloudFormation template in your favorite text editor.
     3. Locate the `AWS::EC2::Instance` resource type block in the template; update the template by appending, to properties in the `Properties` section, the `ImageId` property and a dynamic reference to your parameter: